raspberrypilearning/sense-hat-advent-calendar/en/step_8.md

 ## Open the door

-Now that your program knows the date, it can display the correct picture behind the door when the user presses the joystick.
+Now that your program knows the date, it can display the correct picture when the user presses the joystick to open the door.

 + Add some code to the **main program** to wait for the joystick to be pressed before detecting the current date.
 You have already written the last two lines of code, you just need to indent them: